DenverDev7474/14erHiking_Backend/README.md

 # HikingBuddiesApp
-A meetup like app for hiking and scheduling 14er hikes in groups.
+A Backend for a meetup like app for hiking and scheduling 14er hikes in groups.